 The beets color this warm winter salad a delightful purple, but if you like to keep colors separate, add the beets last.
-This salads good on its own as a side dish, or as a base for pan-fried fish or chicken.
+This salad good on its own as a side dish, or as a base for pan-fried fish or chicken.

 I don’t use canned beans, but if you must, make sure to rinse them several times to avoid the unpleasant metallic “canned” flavor.

-- 1 cup dried cannelloni, great northern, or kidney beans beans, soaked overnight (I used the mix of beans)
+- 1 cup dried cannelloni, great northern, or kidney beans, soaked overnight (I used the mix of beans)